tier6tank/doubles/dupfinder/readme.txt

 - reacting on signals (do not break program completely, but print the results nevertheless) there is strange behaviour on Strg+c
 - increase speed of comparefiles1
 - does time(NULL) reduce speed?
+- size n/n display at once and at first
+- option (break on (fatal) errors or not)
+- accelerating search algorithm

 THE FAR, FAR, FUTURE:
 -----------